sleeptoken/zettelkasten/Remote Thought/Stabilizing Shells and RootBash.md

 ```
 use the above to upgrade the shell using py

-when ever you get a [[revshell]] don't `cd` into dir's instead use `ls` to check out content and then cat out the desired content - because sometimes the machine might take time to change dirs
+when ever you get a [[Tags/revshell]] don't `cd` into dir's instead use `ls` to check out content and then cat out the desired content - because sometimes the machine might take time to change dirs
 #### Privilege escalation
 \
 always run `sudo -l` to check if [[sudo]] entry is available